June 25, 2020 by

 Searching through bins, cabinets, and closets, pulling out assorted items from drawers, and searching repetitively through a number of items might be frustrating for individuals providing care for a loved one with Alzheimer’s, but in reality these behaviors are fulfilling a purpose.
 Rummaging can supply a measure of comfort for those with Alzheimer’s, through identifying familiar items and finding purpose and meaning.

 The important thing then is not to discourage rummaging, which may cause agitation, but to better manage this behavior if it becomes troublesome.
-These guidelines will help:
+These guidelines from the experts in eldercare in Syracuse, NY and surrounding areas, will help:

 - Keep rummaging to a specific area.
 Assemble bins of items your senior loved one seems especially interested in, for example, keys, paperwork, a wallet, tools, gardening equipment, sewing implements, sports memorabilia, etc. Whenever the senior begins to rummage in other places, take out one of the boxes and steer his/her attention there.

 - Create a task aimed at rummaging behaviors.
 Let the senior know you could really use his or her help with a specific activity that makes use of these behaviors, for example, folding towels or socks, sorting nuts/bolts in a toolbox, or placing paperwork into folders.

 - Identify other stimulating tasks to alleviate boredom.
 Rummaging could possibly be the outcome of feelings of uneasiness, loneliness, or boredom.
 Experiment with different activities you can easily recommend and do along with the senior, such as arts and crafts, puzzles, going for a walk, listening to music, etc.